miclast/FreePBX-Call-intrusion/README.md

-# Intrusion into the call.
+# Asterisk spy call.
+Intrusion into the call.
 ## Custom Asterisk spy dial plan for listen, whisper and barge in calls.
 For FreePBX, Issabel, Asterisk based Elastix call centers.

 If you are running a call center on FreePBX or Asterisk based Issabel (Elastix), most likely you will want the ability to listen in on agents calls, also known as joining multiple calls, or connected two calls to a manager, or other variations of barging in on a bridged channel.